 - Father: Albert Newton Brigance b.
 14 May 1877, d.
 22 July 1952

 - Mother: Comar Allie Landrum b.
 3 April 1884, d.
 21 June 1975

 - Jimmy Lee Brigance was born on 23 May 1915 in Kemp, Kaufman County, Texas.

 - Albert Newton Brigance and Comar Allie Landrum appeared in the US federal census of 1 January 1920 in Ennis, Ellis County, Texas, at 809 East Brown Street.
 Other members of the household included Jimmy Lee Brigance.
 Also in the household were children Archie (age 18), May (15), Clyde (13), Louis (11) and Madge (7), not yet recorded.

 - Albert Newton Brigance and Comar Allie Landrum appeared in the US federal census of 1 April 1930 in Ennis, Ellis County, Texas.
 Other members of the household included Jimmy Lee Brigance.
 Also in the household were children Madie (age 17), Clarie (9) and Joe (4-2/12), not yet recorded.

 - Jimmy Lee Brigance became a widower at the 11 March 2003 death of his wife Nadine Joy Wynn.

 - Jimmy Lee Brigance died on 20 July 2011 at age 96.

-- He was buried at Forest Park East Cemetery in Galveston & Harris Counties, Texas.
+- He was interred at Forest Park East Cemetery, Galveston & Harris Counties, Texas.

 - The following appeared on 26 July 2011 in The Galveston County Daily News: (La Marque) Longtime La Marque resident Jimmy Lee Brigance died peacefully July 20, 2011, following a brief illness and a long, productive life.
 He was 96 years old when Jesus Christ proclaimed Jimmy's work on earth was finished, escorting him to a new, eternal life above.